lemuelkumarga/titanic/README.md

 ### Pandoc 2.1
 - Need to reference googlefonts

+### Git LFS
+- If there exists a cache folder, you may need to install Git LFS to pull files > 100 MB.
+Please follow instructions [here](https://github.com/git-lfs/git-lfs/wiki/Installation).
+- After Git LFS is installed, type `git lfs pull` to download the large files in the project.

 ## Cloning the Repository

 Cloning the repository is not as straightforward due to the presence of git submodules.